 2. Be flexible

 Flights departing on Saturday and returning on Sunday will always cost more.
 If you can be flexible and leave on Thursday and come back on Tuesday, you are almost guaranteed to find a better flight price.
-Even if you have found a great deal, check prices within +/- 1-2 days.
+Land of the Traveler recommends, even if you have found a great deal, check prices within +/- 1-2 days.
 It’s a quick search that can help you save!

 3. Fly with just a carry-on

 If you can master the art of packing light, you can save on baggage fees.
 Low cost airlines often charge extra for check in luggage and even the full cost carriers are now downsizing their cabin luggage allowance.

 Read Next: Best Packing Tips for Your Next Trip